Interview with Mark Drew

 My role, as is everyone's in the project, is as a developer and contributor.
 I think I am the current active developer as the others are kind of busy with their own projects at the moment.

 What have CFEclipse developers been working on in the past few months?

-There has been a kind of lull since the summer till christmas.
+There has been a kind of lull since the summer till Christmas.
 With the 1.2 release we fixed a bunch of bugs and got the product to a "stable" form.
-There wasnt many features we wanted to add that were real show stoppers so a bit of impetus was lost.
-Just before christmas I had some time on my hands and a few ideas of features we wanted to add.
-Along with the pepople like Sean Corfield at Adobe we come up with a road map of features that we were going to implement for the next version so I have been working on those.
+There wasn't many features we wanted to add that were real show stoppers so a bit of impetus was lost.
+Just before Christmas I had some time on my hands and a few ideas of features we wanted to add.
+Along with the people like Sean Corfield at Adobe we come up with a road map of features that we were going to implement for the next version so I have been working on those.
 Also Sean has been helping setting up some infrastructure in the background such as getting new hosting and setting up wiki's, bug tracking etc on the new site.
 So that is coming up soon.

 Can you tell us about any new features in CFEclipse that are being cooked up?